Skip to main content

 • “Bluey's music is always too wholesome to listen to.”

-• “Do not play this; this is so bad, and the music in one of the episodes requires you to unlock characters and places.”
+• “Do not play this; this is so bad and the music in one of the episodes you gotta unlock characters and places.”

-• “See how much better of a song that is compared to any Bluey song.”
+• “See how much better of a song that is to any Bluey song.”

 • emotional